 Jar to download: jmeter-plugins-mergeresults-2.1.jar.

-Download the above plugin from Plugin manager and place it in ‘ext’ folder of JMeter.
+Download the above plugin from the Plugin Manager and place it in the ‘ext’ folder of JMeter.

 apache-jmeter-<version> -> lib -> ext